ginobaltazar7/66daysofdata/GenAI/free_courses/Applied_LLMs_Intro/part7_build_llm_app.md

-# [Week 7] Building Your Own LLM Application
+# [Part 7] Building Your Own LLM Application

-## ETMI5: Explain to Me in 5
+## TL;DR

-In the previous parts of the course we covered techniques such as prompting, RAG, and fine-tuning, this section will adopt a practical, hands-on approach to showcase how LLMs can be employed in application development.
-We'll start with basic examples and progressively incorporate more advanced functionalities like chaining, memory management, and tool integration.
-Additionally, we'll explore implementations of RAG and fine-tuning.
-Finally, by integrating these concepts, we'll learn how to construct LLM agents effectively.
+Part 7 covers will be lengthy covering practical, hands-on approaches to showcase how LLMs can be employed in application development context.

+Starting off with basic examples, thenprogressively incorporate more advanced functionalities like chaining, memory management, and tool integration.
+Additionally, practical implementations of RAG and fine-tuning will be explored.
+Finally, by integrating these concepts, the now popular practice of 'agentic' apps or construction of LLM agents effectively will also be covered.

 ## Introduction